Part of the upcoming Secrets of St James's Tour.

 Tony Cox raised Kyoko and initiated her into the bizarre Domesday cult "The Walk".
 Unbeknownst to many, Yoko and Lennon kidnapped Kyoko whilst she was on holiday in Majorca from her father, snatching her in a street.

-They were caught by police and when asked by a judge, Kyoko expressed preference to rather return to her father..
+They were caught by police and when asked by a judge, Kyoko expressed her preference to rather return to her father and the cult than live with her mother...

 • John Lennon interview with Rolling Stones Magazine 1970.